 By the early 2000s, 67 per cent of the population was regularly playing Lotto.
 Workmates and families formed syndicates to purchase weekly tickets.
 Nearly one-third of those buying tickets chose self-selected numbers rather than a computer-generated ‘lucky dip’.

 By mid-2007 Lotto had paid out more than $3.75 billion in prize money to more than 63 million winners.
-The largest amount won on a single ticket is the $36.9 million Big Wednesday jackpot won by a Masterton family in June 2009.
+The largest amount won on a single ticket is the $44 million jackpot won by a Hibiscus Coast couple in November 2016.